Red Book

 Services performed by your family member for payment “in-kind”, for example, room and board.

-Services performed by your family member for a cash fee where he/ she suffers no economic loss.
+Services performed by your family member for a cash fee where they suffer no economic loss.
 This includes services provided by your non-working spouse.

 Service Animals

-Expenses paid in owning a guide dog or other service animal who enables you to overcome functional limitations in order to work.
+Expenses paid in owning a guide dog or other service animal which enables you to overcome functional limitations to work.
 Deductible expenses include costs of purchasing the animal, training, food, licenses, and veterinary items and services.

 Other costs directly related to the care of the animal; such as transportation for training and veterinary services.